S4deghN/ascii-snake-game/README.md

 ## Notice
 It depends on ASNSI code interpretation of your terminal.
 Works on Linux and most likey macOS.
-It's not expected to work on Windows.
+It is not expected to work on Windows.